 Grief is a natural reaction to personal loss, but the personal loss doesn’t only come in the form of the death of a loved one.
 Grief can be caused by any loss, such as the loss of a relationship because of a breakup, the loss of a house when you move, or the loss of a pet.
 Grief can even occur as a reaction to the loss of addiction and the lifestyle it entailed.

 Don’t think that because nobody died, you shouldn’t feel the way you do—you’re entitled to grieve over any loss.
 You must permit yourself to go through this experience during drug or alcohol treatment, rather than trying to ignore the emotions.

 3. Reach Out to the People Around You

 Everybody needs help from time to time, and knowing when you need help is a sign of strength and self-awareness.
 If you need some extra support, need to talk, or need to be with somebody right now, make that clear to the people you love and ask them to stand by you.
 In the case of the death of a family member, there’s a good chance your loved ones need similar comfort right now.

 4. Eat Well and Get Lots of Sleep

 Emotional pain is physically draining, and you must treat your body well during your time of need.
-This means eating a proper diet, getting plenty of sleep, and taking time for yourself to relax and enjoy things that are important to you.
+This means eating a proper diet, getting plenty of sleep, and taking time to relax and enjoy important things you.

-By taking care of your body you’re taking care of your mind, and this will make it easier to manage your feelings and your cravings.
-If you need help relaxing and letting go of stress, which is a major trigger during recovery, there are a number of things you can do, including:
+By taking care of your body, you’re taking care of your mind, and this will make it easier to manage your feelings and your cravings.
+If you need help relaxing and letting go of stress, which is a major trigger during recovery, there are several things you can do, including:

 - Take a long walk